bullochka-stack/bullochka-stack/README.md

 ### Hi there!
 I'm Tamerlan 👋

 # 💫 About Me:
 🔭 I am a backend developer.
 I mainly use Python (Django, FastAPI), but I also study GoLang.
-On github, basically, I post projects on which I learn something new.<br><br>🌱 There are plans for further development towards backend development.<br>
+On github, basically, I post projects on which I learn something new.<br><br>

 ## 🌐 Socials: